-As the Australian Government's export credit agency, we are an integral part of Australia's international trade focus supporting businesses, jobs and the community.
+As the Australian Government's export credit agency, we are an integral part of Australia's international trade focus - supporting businesses, jobs and the community.
 We are a corporate Commonwealth entity with an independent Board that is responsible for managing our affairs.
 This includes determining our strategy, defining our risk appetite and monitoring our performance.

 We are governed by the Export Finance and Insurance Corporation Act 1991 (Cth) and the PGPA Act.
-Although we form part of the DFAT portfolio of agencies, we do not form part of any corporate group, nor do we own or control any other entities.
-Our responsible Minister is the Minister for Trade and Tourism (as at 30 June 2023).
+Although we form part of the Department of Foreign Affairs and Trade (DFAT) portfolio of agencies, we do not form part of any corporate group, nor do we own or control any other entities.
+Our responsible Minister is the Minister for Trade and Tourism (as at 30 June 2024).